Huemul/chimi/readme.md

 ## This solution

 `chimi` aims to bring the same principles we use for automating tests of our code to test the documentation.
-By parsing Markdown files and runnings the JavaScript snippets to check if everything is alright.
+It parses Markdown files and runs the JavaScript snippets to check if everything is alright.

 ## Installation